-This subcategory includes any boiler or process heater that burns ONLY natural gas, refinery gas, or other Gas 1 fuels with the exception of liquid fuels burned during gas curtailments and supply emergencies or for periodic testing (periodic testing not to exceed 48 operating hours in a calendar year).
-A boiler or process heater that burns liquid fuel for more than 48 hours during any calendar year, not including periods of gas curtailment, would be in the liquid fuel subcategory.
-There is no limit on the number of hours a gas-fired boiler or process heater may burn oil during periods of natural gas curtailment or supply emergencies.
+- Gas Two-Fired Boiler and Process Heater Scenario Two The boiler burns primarily Gas One fuels (natural gas, refinery gas, or other Gas One fuel) and has the capability to burn liquid fuels; however, liquid fuels are/would be burned only during periods of gas curtailment, gas supply emergencies, or periodic testing on liquid fuels not to exceed 48 hours per calendar year.
+No solid fuels are burned. - There is no limit on the number of hours a gas-fired boiler or process heater may burn oil during periods of natural gas curtailment or supply emergencies.

-- Gas 1 fuel boilers and process heaters that burn liquid fuel for periodic testing of liquid fuel, maintenance, or operator training, not to exceed a combined total of 48 hours during any calendar year, are included in this definition. - Gas 1 fuel boilers and process heaters that burn liquid fuel during periods of gas curtailment or gas supply interruptions of any duration are also included in this definition. - "Other Gas 1" fuel means a gaseous fuel that is not natural gas or refinery gas and does not exceed a maximum concentration of 40 micrograms/cubic meters of mercury (fuel analysis will be required).
-For example, a boiler or process heater combusting coke oven gas can qualify as a Gas 1 unit if the coke oven gas meets the mercury criteria as evidenced by the fuel analysis.
-To demonstrate that a gaseous fuel other than natural gas or refinery gas qualifies as an "other Gas 1" fuel, as defined in 40 CFR 63.7575, a fuel specification analyses for mercury must be conducted according to the procedures in paragraphs (g) through (i) of 40 CFR 63.7521, and as stated in Table 6 to Subpart DDDDD.
+- Gas One fuel boilers and process heaters that burn liquid fuel for periodic testing of liquid fuel, maintenance, or operator training, not to exceed a combined total of 48 hours during any calendar year, are included in this definition. - Gas One fuel boilers and process heaters that burn liquid fuel during periods of gas curtailment or gas supply interruptions of any duration are also included in this definition. - A boiler or process heater that exceeds the 48-hour limitation for burning liquid fuel during any calendar year will be in the liquid fuel subcategory.

-2.4.1.3 Unit Designed to Burn Gas 2
+2.5.1.3 Unit Designed to Burn Gas Two